Sinryou/luaClass/README.md

 ```

-To use enum.lua can oganize table in a enum-like way.
+Using enum.lua can oganize table in a enum-like way.

 ### Enum-like table
 ```lua